Sword-and-sandal: The Sons of Hercules (TV syndication package)

 The Sons of Hercules was a syndicated television show that aired in the United States in the 1960s.
 The series repackaged 14 randomly chosen Italian peplum films by unifying them with memorable title and end title theme songs and a standard voice-over intro relating the main hero in each film to Hercules any way they could.
-In some areas, each film was split into two one-hour episodes, so the 14 films were shown as 28 weekly episodes.
+In some regions, each film was split into two one-hour episodes, so the 14 films were shown as 28 weekly episodes.
 None of the films were ever theatrically released in the U.S.

 The films are not listed in chronological order, since they were not really related to each other in any way.
 The first title listed below for each film was its American broadcast television title, followed in parentheses by the English translation of its original Italian theatrical title: